DanielDFY/d3d12book/README.md

   * *CameraAndDynamicIndexing* : Replace former manual camera settings with a new camera class.
 * Chapter 16 Instancing and Frustum Culling
   * *InstancingAndCulling* : Use instancing to render multiple skulls and use frustum culling to reduce draw calls.
+* Chapter 17 Picking
+  * *Picking* : renders a car mesh and allows the user to pick a triangle by pressing the right mouse button, and the selected triangle is rendered using a *highlight* material.
 * ...